David Michaels (epidemiologist): Writings

 Michaels has written extensively on issues related to the integrity of scientific information that serves as the basis of public health and environmental regulation.
-His studies and articles have been published in Science, JAMA, Scientific American, the International Journal of Epidemiology, the American Journal of Public Health and other scientific journals.
+His studies have been published in Science, The New England Journal of Medicine, and The BMJ.

 He is the author of The Triumph of Doubt: Dark Money and the Science of Deception (Oxford University Press, 2020).
-In her review in Science magazine, Sheril Kirshenbaum described the book as "a tour de force that examines how frequently, and easily, science has been manipulated to discredit expertise and accountability on issues ranging from obesity and concussions to opioids and climate change.”
-In Nature, Felicity Lawrence wrote that “The Triumph of Doubt is a brave and important book, raising the alarm about the systemic corruption of science.”
+In her review in the journal Science, Sheril Kirshenbaum described the book as "a tour de force that examines how frequently, and easily, science has been manipulated to discredit expertise and accountability on issues ranging from obesity and concussions to opioids and climate change."
+In Nature, Felicity Lawrence wrote that "The Triumph of Doubt is a brave and important book, raising the alarm about the systemic corruption of science."

-Michaels is also the author of Doubt is Their Product: How Industry's Assault on Science Threatens Your Health (Oxford University Press, 2008).
+Michaels wrote Doubt is Their Product: How Industry's Assault on Science Threatens Your Health (Oxford University Press, 2008).
 In his review in Science, Carl F. Cranor asks "Ever wonder why it has been so slow and difficult to reduce the health risks from tobacco, secondhand smoke, lead, beryllium, or chromium?
 David Michaels's excellent Doubt Is Their Product provides part of the explanation, showing numerous ways in which “the product defense industry” uses scientific (and pseudoscientific) arguments to undermine public health protections, corrupt the scientific record, and mislead the public."

 Awards

-In February 2006, Michaels was awarded the American Association for the Advancement of Science's Award for Scientific Freedom and Responsibility.
-He has also received the American Public Health Association's David P. Rall Award for Advocacy in Public Health, the 2009 John P. McGovern Science and Society Award of Sigma Xi, the American Conference of Governmental Industrial Hygienists (ACGIH®) William D. Wagner Award and William Steiger Memorial Award, the US Department of Energy's Meritorious Service Award, and the Axelrod Prize in Public Health given by the University at Albany, SUNY School of Public Health.
+Michaels was awarded the American Association for the Advancement of Science's Award for Scientific Freedom and Responsibility during 2006.
+Michaels was a David P. Rall Award for Advocacy in Public Health winner, the 2009 John P. McGovern Science and Society Award of Sigma Xi, the American Conference of Governmental Industrial Hygienists (ACGIH®) William D. Wagner Award and William Steiger Memorial Award, Meritorious Service Award, and the Axelrod Prize in Public Health given by the University at Albany, SUNY School of Public Health.
 He is a fellow of the Collegium Ramazzini.